needle-tools/needle-engine-samples/package/Runtime/Multi-Scenes/README.md

 ---

-In reality, both scenes and prefabs are exported as separate .glb and since they are separate, it means this should significantly reduce the initial download size.
+In reality, both scenes and prefabs are exported as separate .glb files and since they are separate, it means this should significantly reduce the initial download size.
 This is a recommended way how to handle large applications in a single needle instance.

 Under the hood, the sample utilizes the [**AssetReference**](https://engine.needle.tools/docs/scripting.html#assetreference-and-addressables) which ensures proper content handling and asynchronous loading.